-Session lengths will vary depending on the age of the children, with one hour being the preferred length for full class sessions.
+Session lengths will vary depending on the age of the children, with 45-60 minutes being the preferred length for full class sessions.
 Please note that sessions shorter than this are unlikely to be as effective for full classes but can be used effectively for smaller groups of 10 or fewer children.

 Any of these sessions can be fully adapted to tie in with your curriculum, from Aztecs to the space race.
 There's no need to fight the crowds for a visit around World Book Day to ignite a life-long love of reading and writing!